 Budgeting and planning are among the most frustrating exercises marketing teams go through each year.
-That’s why National Instruments turned to SiriusDecisions’ Campaign Framework and Allocadia to attempt to bring sanity back to this annual activity and create better strategic alignment for their key priorities.
+That’s why NI (formerly National Instruments) turned to SiriusDecisions’ Campaign Framework and Allocadia to attempt to bring sanity back to this annual activity and create better strategic alignment for their key priorities.

-Helena Lewis, senior group manager for global marketing operations and technology at National Instruments, joined me for How National Instruments Revamped Marketing Planning Using the SiriusDecisions Campaign Framework, the latest webinar in our #RunMarketingseries.
+Helena Lewis, senior group manager for global marketing operations and technology at NI, joined me for How NI Revamped Marketing Planning Using the SiriusDecisions Campaign Framework, the latest webinar in our #RunMarketingseries.

 Read the recap below to learn how Helena and her teamed turned this framework into reality — and how a change like this can help you gain credibility, alignment and accountability within your marketing organization.

 NI is a $1.5 billion high-tech hardware and software company, with over 600 marketers worldwide.
 But like many organizations:

 - Its planning process changed each year.

 - Their marketing investments weren’t connected to their go-to-market plan.

 - They were organized by products and regions rather than global campaigns and goals — which kept them from benefitting from a more holistic view of marketing.

 - With too many people involved, marketing planning was extremely challenging and frustrating.